David-abu/moaw/workshops/fabric-ss/workshop.md

 Images = COUNTROWS(train_images)
 ```

+Apply same steps above for a new measure called **Average_Annotation**

-Next is creating report, if there is a table you do not want to use at the reporting phase, do the following steps
+Next is creating report, if there is a table you do not want to use at the reporting phase, do the following steps.

+For this workshop, we will not be using these tables at the reporting phase

+1. test_annotations
+2. test_images

+To hide them, do the following below

 1. Click the **table**
 2. Click the **...**